 For people like me who (thank God) haven’t had COVID-19, our bodies experience COVID-19’s spike proteins for the first time during our first vaccine dose.
 Then, the second shot is when our innate and adaptive responses kick in and make us feel terrible.

-Two days later, I was back to normal.
+But just two days later, I was back to normal.

 Why I Got the Vaccine (And You Should, Too)